|Nutrition Facts (per serving)|

 Brandade is a wonderful dish from Marseille made from reconstituted salt cod and mixed with silky mashed potatoes to create an excellent, tasty dip perfect for any party or gathering.

 Though Brandade is a purely French specialty of pureed salt cod, there is some debate over the addition of potatoes.
 Traditionalists insist that cod alone is enough to create the smooth texture for which the dip is renowned.
 Other French cuisine experts enjoy the dimension added by potatoes and fearlessly throw them into the mix.
 Whichever version, undoubtedly this is a classic of the French kitchen from the south.

 Cook’s note: Be careful to bring the salt cod to just a simmer.
 If the cod is cooked any fiercer or even worse boiled, it will become tough and useless for this dip and a real shame.

-- In a small saucepan, bring cream, garlic, bay leaf, thyme, and cloves to a gentle simmer for 6-8 minutes, until garlic is just tender.
+In a small saucepan, bring cream, garlic, bay leaf, thyme, and cloves to a gentle simmer for 6 to 8 minutes, until garlic is just tender.
 Remove bay leaf from cream and discard it.
 Process the cream in a blender until garlic is completely pureed.

 The cod is soaked, quite literally in salt for several days which sucks all the moisture from the fish.
 It will keep for several months.
 Before cooking the cod needs to be reconstituted by soaking in water to remove the salt and the little remaining after adds a lot to the dish.